Ecodev/gims/docs/content/data_validation.rst

 .. _change questionnaire status:

-How to change de status of a questionnaire?
+How to change the status of a questionnaire?
 -------------------------------------------

 If your have the necessary access rights, you can change the status of a